Table of Contents

 Last year, the Oregon Department of Transportation reported 38,141 vehicle collisions throughout the Beaver State, causing 19,343 injuries and 460 fatalities.
 These catastrophic injuries and losses of life leave families reeling from the often-preventable causes that led to the crashes.

 Unfortunately, ODOT’s top ten list of driver errors that led to these tragic collisions could have been avoided if the vehicle operators chose safety first.

-At the Law Offices of Jon Friedman, our experienced auto accident attorneys in Oregon work tirelessly to provide our clients with the legal representation they need to pursue financial compensation from the negligent drivers who are liable for their losses, so they can move forward with confidence.
+At the Law Offices of Jon Friedman, our experienced auto accident attorneys in Portland, Oregon work tirelessly to provide our clients with the legal representation they need to pursue financial compensation from the negligent drivers who are liable for their losses, so they can move forward with confidence.

 What are the Most Common Causes of Auto Accidents in Oregon?

 The Oregon Department of Transportation reports the top ten driver errors that lead to the state’s traffic collisions each year.